gaehlerm/SoftwareEngineering/README.md

 ### Separate ways

 Sometimes the overhead of keeping models together simply becomes too big and it turns out that it is no longer useful to work together.
 It is no longer worth the effort.
 There is only very little overlap between the two models and cutting them apart is not such a big deal.
+If you need a feature from the other model, just reimplement it.
+Having a little bit of redundancy between two models is still better than coupling them together.
+Of course it would probably be the best solution to break out the commonly used parts of the models into a third model that supplies infrastructure code for all other models.

 ### Conformist

 ### Developer Client relationship

 The model is split into two parts and one development team is relying on the model of the other team.
-If the upstream team (developer) is willing to cooperate (for financial or political reasons), the two teams can go into a developer client relationship where the downstream team (client) can order features that the upstream team will implement.
+If the upstream team (the developers) is willing to cooperate (for financial or political reasons) with the downstream team (the client), the two teams can go into a developer client relationship where the downstream team can order features that the upstream team will implement.
+Whether this relationship works or not depends on politics and the goodwill of the downstream team inside the company.

 ## Building blocks of DDD

 // I really need to look at this again.
 Especially the part with all the IDs is not yet clear to me. https://youtu.be/jnutb5Z4wyg

+// what are entities, etc. used for?

-In the book Domain-Driven Design, Eric Evans also introduced the terms of entities, value objects and aggregates.
+In the book Domain-Driven Design, Eric Evans also introduced terms as entities, value objects and aggregates.
 These are different models to distinguish between different objects with different properties.
 Generally the building blocks of a domain-driven design are implemented in object oriented design.
 In most cases this is the easiest choice to model the functionality of the building blocks.
 However, other programming paradigms may be chosen as well.

 ### Entities